-If you hand over a device built from a kit, you legally become the manufacturer.
-This means you are responsible for complying with the appropriate regulations for electronic devices.
+If you hand over a device built from a kit, you legally become the manufacturer, this mean you are responsible for complying with the appropriate regulations for electronic devices.
 All accompanying papers, in particular this manual, must also be passed over.
-Where necessary (for example in the European Union) you must also publish your identity to the consignee.
+Where necessary (for example in the European Union) you must also publish you identity to the consignee.